kwiqniss/fluentUIv9ReactSample/README.md

+This is a work in progress.
+Many patterns are to be replaced with patterns from v9. e.g. focus management.

 # FluentUI v9 React TypeScript Sample

 A comprehensive demo application showcasing various FluentUI v9 input controls organized in a tabbed interface.